etrillaud/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	squash 76b9da6 added the apply command
 	squash c264051 Revert "added file_size" - not implemented correctly

-vous devrez créer un nouveau message de commit `partir de ça:
+vous devrez créer un nouveau message de commit à partir de ça :

 	# This is a combination of 5 commits.
 	# The first commit's message is: